mjpritchard/test-decap-help/content/docs/getting-started/present-ssh-key.md

   {{< nav-item header="Windows (option 2: MobaXterm)">}}

   {{< youtube id="nEQB0ztE4yY" title="Windows" autoplay="true" >}}
+Notes:

-  (Remember that you need a licence to use MobaXterm beyond the intial free trial period)
+- Remember that you need a licence to use MobaXterm beyond the intial free trial period
+- The method shown above does not work with applications outside of MobaXterm (like NoMachine NX or VSCode): you would need to use the Windows OpenSSH client instead to use these with an agent.

   The video above shows the following steps to enable MobAgent and load your key: